leeguoo/neo4j_online_recommender/README.md

 ## Data and Database

-The data are from xxx.
+The data are from (https://jmcauley.ucsd.edu/data/amazon/).
 They are stored in a Neo4j graph database.

 ## Model